jackc/surus/README.md

       User.synchronous_commit false
       @user.save
     end # This transaction can return before the data is written to the drive

     # synchronous_commit returns to its former value outside of the transaction
     User.synchronous_commit # -> true

     # synchronous_commit can be turned off permanently
     User.synchronous_commit false

 Read more in the [PostgreSQL asynchronous commit documentation](http://www.postgresql.org/docs/9.1/interactive/wal-async-commit.html).

+# JSON

+PostgreSQL 9.2 added the `row_to_json` function.
+This function can be used to build JSON very quickly.
+Unfortunately, it is somewhat cumbersome to use.
+The `find_json` method is an easy to use wrapper around the lower level PostgreSQL function.

+    User.find_json 1
+    User.find_json 1, columns: [:id, :name, :email]

 # Benchmarks